Characterising slopes for hyperbolic knots and Whitehead doubles: Minimal volumes

 \section{Minimal volumes}

-The following table contains the smallest 2-cusped orientable hyperbolic 3-manifolds from the SnapPea census, grouped by triangulation complexity and then ordered by increasing volume.
+Table \ref{table:volumes} contains the smallest 2-cusped orientable hyperbolic 3-manifolds from the SnapPy census, grouped by triangulation complexity and then ordered by increasing volume.
 For each $M$, we also include $(a,b)$ for which $H_1(M((0,1),(a,b)))$ is finite.
-We further divide our list into portions, denoted $L_k$, corresponding to those items with volume between $V_{k-1}$ and $V_k$ (as in Table \ref{table:stages}).
-This illuminates the points at which the volume bounds occur and up to which we require completeness.